Miccighel/MichaelSoprano/content/authors/admin/_index.md

 I hold a Ph.D. in Computer Science.
 I am an avid reader and find enjoyment in running, skiing, hiking, playing video games, and more.

-I successfully defended my Ph.D. dissertation on May 22nd, 2023, and plan to release it publicly soon.
+I successfully defended my Ph.D. dissertation on May 22, 2023.
+I plan to release it publicly soon.
 In 2021, I wrote a brief {{< staticref "media/research-statement.pdf" "newtab" >}}research statement{{< /staticref >}}.

 My research interest centers around utilizing crowdsourcing-based approaches to address the ever-increasing problem of misinformation spread.
 As a long-term goal, I would like to leverage my skills in Computer Science to make a lasting contribution to the scientific community.